Geri Allen Day

 June 12, 1957 – June 27, 2017

-One of the great pianists of her generation, she’s one of a very small number of pianists who has ever recorded with Ornette Coleman.
+One of the great pianists of her generation, she is one of a very small number of pianists who have ever recorded with Ornette Coleman.

-In addition to over twenty albums of her own, she’s appeared on recordings by Betty Carter, Steve Coleman, Charlie Haden, Oliver Lake, Dewey Redman and many others.
+In addition to over twenty albums of her own, she has appeared on recordings by Betty Carter, Steve Coleman, Charlie Haden, Oliver Lake, Dewey Redman, and many others.

-After earning a bachelor’s degree in jazz studies from Howard University in 1979 she moved to New York where she studied under pianist Kenny Barron and would further her education at University of Pittsburgh.
-There she got her master’s degree in ethnomusicology before returning to New York in 1982.
+After earning a bachelor’s degree in jazz studies from Howard University in 1979, she moved to New York where she studied under pianist Kenny Barron and furthered her education at the University of Pittsburgh.
+There, she earned her master’s degree in ethnomusicology before returning to New York in 1982.

-In 1995 Geri Allen’s LP “Twenty-One” earned her Soul Train’s Lady of Soul Award for jazz album of the year.
+In 1995, Geri Allen’s LP “Twenty-One” earned her the Soul Train’s Lady of Soul Award for jazz album of the year.

-The “Geri Allen Trio” is seen here featured on BET Jazz.
+The “Geri Allen Trio” is seen here and featured on BET Jazz.